+The projected monthly revenues are based on the FY 2020/21 monthly consumption levels, adjusted for conservation, and the volumetric rate.
 The volumetric rate revenue requirements for the proposed revenue stabilization rates are shown in Figure 21 for FY 2023/24.
 Figure 22 shows the proposed revenue stabilization rates for the 5-year rate period.